global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-2024.md

 For visa information regarding stays of up to 90 days for purposes such as tourism, business, visiting friends or relatives, etc., which do not involve remunerative activities, please visit the Ministry of Foreign Affairs of Japan website at [https://www.mofa.go.jp/j_info/visit/visa/index.html](https://www.mofa.go.jp/j_info/visit/visa/index.html).

 Additionally, an overview of countries that are exempt from visa requirements can be found on the same website.

+Note: we sent information on VISA issuing procedure via email to registered participants.

 <img src="{{ site.url }}{{ site.baseurl }}/images/picture/IIS-campus.jpg" />